 No course fees to pay

-As part of the government's Skills Bootcamps initiative, this course is provided completely free of charge to the unemployed or self-employed.
+As part of the government's initiative, these course are provided completely free of charge.

 Subject guide and modules

 We offer a range of stand-alone modules that are taken on a distance learning basis, the modules below are available to take from 8 November.